 School Testimonials

-Mr Michael Lambert -Head of Geography, Ratcliffe College
+Mr Jonathan Cantrill, Head of History, Ratcliffe College

 Jeremy was truly an inspirational speaker to attend school today.
 From the outset, his wit and informal approach had the boys ‘on-side’ and utterly enthralled at his talk.
 Here was someone who has the experience and erudition to speak to the pupils and yet never preach, a rare quality in a speaker.
 His talks were incredibly well received, interlaced with practical and heartfelt tips, generating discussion amongst the students for the remainder of the day.
 The dominant theme was ‘why cannot more speakers be like Mr Thomas?’
 Quite – he is a rare type of speaker and his message is poignant and vital for all ages from Year 7-13.
 We were incredibly grateful for his presence in school: professional, humorous and delivering a powerful message.
 Cannot recommend him highly enough.
 Many thanks!